yugabyte/yugabyte-db/docs/content/stable/secure/authentication/ldap-authentication-ycql.md

 ## Search + Bind Mode

 In `Search + Bind` mode, YB-Tserver will bind to the LDAP directory with a fixed username and password, specified with `ycql_ldap_bind_dn` and `ycql_ldap_bind_passwd`, and performs a search for the user trying to log in to the database.
-This mode is commonly used by LDAP authentication schemes in other softwares.
+This mode is commonly used by LDAP authentication schemes in other software.

 For Searching the LDAP directory if no fixed username and password is configured at YB-TServer, an anonymous bind will be attempted to the directory.
 The search will be performed over the subtree at `ycql_ldap_base_dn`, and will try to do an exact match of the attribute specified in `ycql_ldap_search_attribute`.
 Once the user has been found in this search, the server disconnects and re-binds to the directory as this user, using the password specified by the client, to verify that the login is correct.